 Tier 1 capital includes common equity tier 1 capital and certain additional tier 1 items as provided under the Basel III Rules.
-Our tier 1 capital at December 31, 2022 and 2021 includes both our common equity tier 1 capital and our Preferred Stock that we issued in 2021.
+Our tier 1 capital at December 31, 2023 and 2022 includes both our common equity tier 1 capital and our preferred stock.